Giving Blueday makes a difference for student organizations

 The generosity of the University of Michigan-Flint community was on full display during Giving Blueday 2022, with close to 300 donors contributing more than $300,000 to UM-Flint during the annual day of giving.
 This outpouring of philanthropic support placed the university second among all units across the three campuses.
 UM-Flint aims to unite 500 donors in their passion for the university, March 15, during Giving Blueday 2023.

 For many in 2022, Giving Blueday was a chance to directly support student organizations.
-It's clear why these groups are popular with donors: student organizations enrich the lives of the UM-Flint community and make our campus a thriving hub of innovation and connection.
+It's clear why these groups are popular with donors: student organizations enrich the lives of the UM-Flint community and make the campus a thriving hub of innovation and connection.

 "Giving Blueday is a great chance to unify and enable students to pursue their goals and aspirations, we're incredibly thankful for our donors and their interest in our success!"

 Students can request membership on Engage to receive updates from the Entrepreneurs Society.
 For other inquiries, email email@example.com.

 "Giving Blueday is an amazing experience, for donors and for organizations.
-It shows a sense of support," explains Senator Christian Dunn, a second-year computer information systems major.
+It shows a sense of support," said Christian Dunn, director of student relations for Student Government and junior computer information systems major.
 "I am proud that my organization gets things done.
-Our Student Government gets results as fast as we can in order to provide the best service to students ….We are able to help more students and support students with all of the gifts that we received by using the funds in our Student Government Scholarship for next year."
+Our Student Government gets results as fast as we can in order to provide the best service to students … We were able to help more students and support students with all of the gifts that we received by using the funds in our Student Government Scholarship."

 Logan McGrady is the marketing & digital communication manager for the Office of Marketing and Communication.